 About The Free Trial

-Every time you create a new app in Backendless, that app starts on a free 30-day trial of the Backendless Cloud 99 plan.
+Prior to May 22nd, 2023, each time you created a new app in Backendless, that app started on a free 30-day trial of the Backendless Cloud 99 plan.
 What does the trial include?
 Read on to find out!

 Here at Backendless, we are proud of the fact that we offer one of the most feature-rich no-code platforms on the market.
 As such, we want you to get a legitimate taste of that platform during your free trial.

-When you create a new app on Backendless, you get a full, 30-day free trial of our highest-limit Cloud plan, Cloud 99.
+When you created a new app on Backendless, you got a full, 30-day free trial of our highest-limit Cloud plan, Cloud 99.
+Now, you start on our Free Plan, which gives access to virtually all features but with lower limits and no end date.

 Benefits Of The Free Trial

-The beauty of our free trial is that it gives you a access to the full functionality of the Backendless platform.
+The beauty of our free trial was that it gave you a access to the full functionality of the Backendless platform.
 There are no features hidden or off-limits that you would otherwise get on a paid Cloud plan.

-Additionally, every app you create starts on the free trial, not just your first app.
+Additionally, every app you created started on the free trial, not just your first app.
 That means you can easily test one of our many app blueprints (templates) for 30 days.
+(You may have up to five apps on the Free Plan, providing the same testing capability.)

 What this means is that a great way to learn various tools in Backendless is to spin up a new app or play around with a template that already includes that feature.